 Project DeliverablesDeliverable 1 - A white paper on case studies of existing Digital ID systems and their implementation methodologies in the context of cross border paperless trade Deliverable 2 - Guidance material for developing Digital Id systems to facilitate cross border paperless trade

 Exit CriteriaExit Criteria for Deliv.
 1: Draft white paper ready for publication Exit Criteria for Deliv.
-2: Draft white paper ready for publication
+2: Draft guidance ready for publication

 Project Team Membership and Required Functional ExpertiseMembership is open to experts with broad knowledge in the areas of: Digital ID systems, technology and/or trade facilitation and related business processes In addition, Heads of Delegations may invite technical experts from their constituency to participate in the work.
 Experts are expected to contribute to the work based solely on their expertise and to comply with the UN/CEFACT Code of Conduct and Ethics and the policy on Intellectual Property Rights.